vishal423/generator-jhipster-standalone-profile/README.md

 yarn global add generator-jhipster-standalone-profile
 ```
 >Note:
-If you are using Jhipster v4.14.x generated applications, then, use 1.x version.
+If you are using JHipster v4.14.x generated applications, then, use 1.x version.

 # Usage
-- Navigate to Jhipster application root directory.
+- Navigate to JHipster application root directory.
 - Use following command to add standalone profile support:

   ```bash